Jamie drizzling honey on top of a fig tart

 What are cookies used for?

-Cookies (and other technologies, like pixels and beacons) do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improving the user experience.
+Cookies (and other technologies, like pixels and beacons) do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improving user experience.
 They also help us understand how our website is being used and can help to ensure that adverts you see online are more relevant to you and your interests.

-Cookies can be "First Party", i.e. set by us, or "Third Party", i.e. placed on your device by another company when you visit our website, for example Google Analytics or Advertising cookies.
+Cookies can be "First Party", i.e. set by us, or "Third Party", which are placed on your device by another company when you visit our website, for example Google Analytics or Advertising cookies.
 Third-party cookies may be placed on your device by someone providing a service to us (for example, we use Google Analytics to help us understand how our website is being used) or by our business partners, so that they can advertise products and services to you on our website and elsewhere on the Internet.
 Because of how cookies work, our website cannot access third-party cookies; nor can other organisations access the data in the cookies we use on our website.

 What cookies do we use?